Chlamydia

 When can I have sex again?

-Letting your partner/s know
+Telling your partner/s

 Untreated chlamydia